icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

 ### Calibration 8, 9
 Calibration `type 8` and `type 9` are similar since they are used in R1 tripod joints, which are actuated by linear actuators with incremental encoders.

-They are both hard stop calibrations, but the difference is that `type 8` calibration (wrist) makes use of limit switches readable by the `MC4+` control board, while the torso tripod linear actuators (`type 9`) have limit switches as well, but they aren't readable by the control board.
+They are both hard-stop calibrations, but the difference is that `type 8` calibration (wrist) makes use of limit switches readable by the `MC4+` control board, while the torso tripod linear actuators (`type 9`) have limit switches as well, but they aren't readable by the control board.

-So, when the motor stops during the calibration, it is assumed that the hard stop is reached.
+So, when the motor stops during the calibration, it is assumed that the hard-stop is reached.

-In both `type 8` and `type 9` hard stop calibration a counter reaction mechanism prevents some joints to move much farther than others in order to prevent damages to the structure.
+In both `type 8` and `type 9` hard-stop calibration a counter reaction mechanism prevents some joints to move much farther than others in order to prevent damages to the structure.
 So a joint is slowed down if it is going faster than the others.
 If for some reason it insn't enough, the calibration fails.